aivis-vigo/aivis-vigo/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Aivis!

-I'm a skilled developer hailing from the beautiful country of Latvia.
+I'm a skilled developer from Latvia.
 With a strong passion for technologies, I find myself constantly immersed in the ever-evolving world of programming.

 Continuous learning is a cornerstone of my approach.
 I actively keep up with the latest trends and advancements in web development.